Simon-Brandt/ShellArgparser/docs/tutorial/help_and_usage_message_files.md

 @Header

 # Print the positional arguments.
-The following arguments are positional.
+The following arguments are positional:
-@Positional arguments
+@@Positional arguments

 # Print the options from the "Mandatory options" group.
-The following options have no default value.
+The following options have no default value:
-@Mandatory options
+@@Mandatory options

 # Print the options from the "Optional options" group.
-The following options have a default value.
+The following options have a default value:
-@Optional options
+@@Optional options

 # Print the three help options.
-There are always three options for the help messages.
+There are always three options for the help messages:
-@Help
+@@Help
 ```
 <!-- </include> -->